 To eliminate pesticides and hazardous chemicals used in production or suspected to be present, Limit tests must be performed.
 The microbial burden must be adequately assessed and controlled.
 Other measurements such as moisture content and chemical content may be measured as warranted.

 All processes are reviewed and documented by quality control systems, equipment calibration, and performance verification procedures.
 Human-use materials are subject to further review and release by quality assurance systems.

 In some cases, analytical information must be obtained before the completion of processing.
 Time-zero samples are taken from the final product by documented procedures, analyzed for batch uniformity, and stored in qualified stability chambers or storage facilities where temperature and humidity are monitored and controlled over varying storage times.
 Critical performance specifications for dosage formulations are tested and documented on data sheets supplied to researchers, such as weight and unique parameters for particular formulations.

 Cannabinoid dosage formulations distribution

 Special DEA registration is needed for researchers who wish to do studies with cannabis.
-In addition to the application on DEA Form-225 for the appropriate schedule I drug code, the researchers need to pay a one year registration fee and submit a research protocol showing the amount of drug needed, and a copy of the researcher’s curriculum vitae.
+In addition to the application on DEA Form-225 for the appropriate schedule I drug code, the researchers need to pay a one-year registration fee and submit a research protocol showing the amount of drugs needed, and a copy of the researcher’s curriculum vitae.